pbsmyth/command-line/lessons.md

 Before we explain which program we'll be using for editing text, we want to give a general sense of this "text" we keep mentioning.
 For those of us in the humanities, whether we follow literary theorists who read any object as a "text" or we dive into philology, paleography, codicology or any of the fields [David Greetham](https://en.wikipedia.org/wiki/David_Greetham_(textual_scholar)) lays out in *Textual Scholarship*, "text" has its specific meanings.
 As scholars working with computers, we need to be aware of the ways plain text and formatted text differ.
 Words on a screen may have hidden formatting.
 Many of us learned to use a word processor like Microsoft Word and don't realize how much is going on behind the words shown on the screen.
 For the purposes of communicating with the computer and for easier movement between different programs, we need to use text without hidden formatting.

 ![Word Doc](sections/images/worddoc.png)
-Users with visual disabilities, [click here](https://github.com/DHRI-Curriculum/command-line/blob/v2.0-smorello-edits/WordProcessorExample.docx?raw=true) to download the Word file.,<br>
+Users with visual disabilities, [click here](https://github.com/DHRI-Curriculum/command-line/blob/v2.0-smorello-edits/WordProcessorExample.docx?raw=true) to download the Word file.<br>

 If you ask the command line to read that file, this Word .docx file will look something like this